nikkilr88/100-days-of-code/log.md

 # 100 Days Of Code - Log Round 2

+### Day 97 (September 10, 2017):

+**Today's Progress**: Played around with Express and Mongoose.
+I'm trying to figure out how to create a voting system.

+**Thoughts:** I have the upvotes working, but I need a way to keep track of which items the user voted on.
+I don't want to create a whole login system.
+We'll see how this goes...

+### Day 96 (September 9, 2017):

+**Today's Progress**: Took it easy and did some lessons on my cell today.
+I leared about some useful CSS selectors.

+**Thoughts:** Feeling meh, but keeping at it.

 ### Day 95 (September 8, 2017):

 **Today's Progress**: Did some work on the landing page.